Affiliate Member of Ecclesiastical Faculty

 During the academic year 2015-16, Andrea had a research fellowship at the Center of Theological Inquiry in Princeton, NJ, on the Societal Implications of Astrobiology.

-Theological Bioethics: From Basics to Future
+Theological Bioethics: From the Basics to the Future

 Genetica umana e bene comune (Human Genetics and the Common Good), (Cinisello Balsamo: San Paolo, 2008).